kunwar-vikrant/TensorFlow-and-Keras-Build-various-MLP-architectures-for-MNIST-dataset/README.md

   <img width="460" height="300" src="https://images.deepai.org/glossary-terms/49157de013394ab7a36022759a55b6aa/multipercep.jpg">
 </p>

-This repo demonstrates result of applying of valious MLP architectures on the MNIST dataset.
+This repo demonstrates the result of applying various MLP architectures on the MNIST dataset.